 Areas of special concern with regard to Severe Water Shortage Conditions have special significance if they experience beneficial results from projects to manage groundwater demands and overall supply.
-For example, the coastal portion of the NMMA has a component of landward groundwater flow and is potentially threatened by seawater intrusion in the deep aquifers.
+For example, the coastal portion of the NMMA has a component of landward groundwater flow in the deep aquifers and is potentially threatened by seawater intrusion.
 Actions that maintain a healthy seaward component of flow, protect the basin from potential seawater intrusion.
-Similarly, the pumping depression in the central portion of the NMMA has long-standing groundwater levels below sea level and is a pronounced feature of the main producing aquifers in the NMMA (Figure 6-5, Figure 6-6).
+Similarly, the pumping depression in the central portion of the NMMA has long-standing groundwater levels below sea level and is a pronounced feature of the principal production aquifers in the NMMA (Figure 6-6, Figure 6-8).
 Allowing water levels to rebound in this area would also help to reestablish and maintain protective groundwater gradients.